nikhil-mk/f18/documentation/ImplementingASemanticCheck.md

 ## Finding the symbols for arguments that are variables
 The third and last piece of information I needed was to determine if a variable was being passed as an actual argument.
-In such cases, I wanted to get the symbol table node (`Symbol`) for the variable.
+In such cases, I wanted to get the symbol table node (`semantics::Symbol`) for the variable.
 My starting point was the `evaluate::ActualArgument` node.

 I was unsure of how to do this, so I browsed through existing code to look for